K4liber/subinterpreters/README.md

 A simple QT-based GUI application is provided in this repository to demonstrate using the subinterpreter (thread running a seperate interpreter) as a unit of execution.
 You are encouraged to explore and experiment with the example code.

-An implementation of a Python interface for the interpreters C API already exists[[1]](#b1), but it was more complex than necessary for implementing the example (executing a set of pure functions).
+An implementation of a Python interface for the interpreters C API already exists[[10]](#b10), but it was more complex than necessary for implementing the example (the example just executes a set of pure functions).
 Therefore, a more streamlined version has been crafted for the purpose of this article.

 ### Environment preparation
 #### Install pyqt on Debian-Based Linux Distributions